Skip to navigation Skip to content

 Portability + Read more ...

-Under the Agreement, provided the customer remains qualified, Australian Age Pension is payable indefinitely in any country provided the person remains a resident of Australia or Slovak Republic (Article 5.1).
+Under the Agreement, provided the customer remains qualified, Australian Age Pension is payable indefinitely in any country provided the person remains a resident of Australia or the Slovak Republic (Article 5.1).

 There is no portability for a permanent departure to a third country for a customer paid under the Agreement.